entropyxyz/program-metadata-http-service/README.md

 tar --exclude='./target' --exclude='./.git' -cvf - . | http post localhost:3000/add-program-tar
 ```

-## Getting program metadata
+### Getting program metadata

-You can get a list of all program hashes as a JSON encoded array of hex strings:
+You can get a list of all program hashes as a JSON encoded array of hex strings by making a `GET` request to `/programs`:

 ```bash
 http localhost:3000/programs
 ```

-Example output:
+Example response:
 ```json
 [
     "64871473c40795324d86d6cb0a42c0a2b546fefe02785d8f6f0124ac2b2200e9",